GP-Stanley/udemy-learning/grafana-prometheus/grafana.md

 # Workspace Handling
 Grafana workspaces are used to manage dashboards, alerts, and user access effectively.

-## Key Tasks for Managing Workspaces:
+## Key Tasks for Managing Workspaces
 ### Dashboard Creation
 * Go to `Dashboards` → `New Dashboard`.
 * Use the **Add a Panel** option to visualise metrics from your data source.